chuanconggao/extratools/docs/functions/seqtools.md

 Joins two sequences, optionally according to `leftkey` and `rightkey`, respectively.
 Outer join is also supported.

+!!! tip
-- If both two sequences are sorted according to `leftkey` and `rightkey`, respectively, then optimized `sortedtools.join` with the same API should be used for better efficiency.
+    If both two sequences are sorted according to `leftkey` and `rightkey`, respectively, then optimized `sortedtools.sortedjoin` with the same API should be used for better efficiency.

+!!! info
-- Unlike `sortedtools.join`, `join` is just a wrapper of `toolz.itertools.join` with a slightly more friendly API.
+    `join` is just a wrapper of `toolz.itertools.join` with the same more friendly API of `sortedtools.sortedjoin`.

 ``` python
 list(join(